 Criminology degrees in Indiana are priced from $70,679 to $284,294 based on financial assistance packages and accessibility of in-state tuition.

 Criminology graduates earn a starting salary of about $35,269 and a mid-career salary of around $59,940.
 View the rankings below to find out what college offers the very best degree program for students interested in Criminology.

 The subsequent listings highlight the very best colleges and universities in Indiana to get a Criminology degree.
 To come up with this ranking, we look at just the colleges in the state that offer Criminology and rank for quality.
 Read the full ranking methodology here.

 Valparaiso University is a good decision for students pursuing a Criminology degree.
 Graduates from the criminology major at Valparaiso University get 5.8% more than the standard college graduate in this field.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

-This school is a fantastic option for accounting students.
-Graduates report salaries that are at the top of their field.
 Valpo is committed to encouraging students, as shown by its 55.3% four-year graduation rate.
+Over 91.0% of students receive some type of financial aid at Valparaiso University.
 Get an idea of what being on campus at Valpo is really like by watching a few campus videos.

 It's hard to find a better school than Indiana State University if you want to pursue Criminology as a major.
 In addition to its bachelor's programs, Indiana State University offers graduate degrees in Criminology.
 Positioned in Terre Haute, Indiana, this college is a good final choice for students who enjoy the thrill of a popular city.

-This school is a fantastic decision for criminology majors.
-Graduates earn salaries that are higher than average.
 Roughly 72.6% of the instructors at this school are full-time and have regular office hours, so they will be more available to students.
+This school is thought to be a good option for those in the military.
 Want to know a little more about Indiana State University's campus?
 Go on a virtual tour.